isabella232/pmm-doc-experiment/docs/install/index-server.md

     * Setting Up a PMM Instance Using the website GUI

     * Setting up a VPC and an EC2 Instance Type

     * Limiting Access to the instance: security group and a key pair

     * Applying settings

     * Adjusting instance settings in the EC2 Console

     * Running the instance

     * Resizing the EBS Volume

-            * \`Upgrading PMM Server on AWS
+    * Upgrading PMM Server on AWS

 * PMM Server as a Virtual Appliance

     * Supported Platforms for Running the PMM Server Virtual Appliance

+    * VirtualBox Using the Command Line

+    * VirtualBox Using the GUI

+    * VMware Workstation Player

     * Identifying PMM Server IP Address